ullahs5/typing-practice/README.md

 ### Authorization Note

-Please note that GitHub Pages, where this repository is deployed, supports static websites and does not support server-side processing or authorization.
+<font color="red">Please note that GitHub Pages, where this repository is deployed, supports static websites and does not support server-side processing or authorization.
 As a result, certain features requiring authorization may not function when accessed through the GitHub Pages deployment.

-To fully experience all features, consider running the website locally.
+To fully experience all features, consider running the website locally.</font>

 ## Demo